marcnol/pyHiM/docs/source/contributor/build_doc.md

 # How to document

 ## Philosophy
+Our documentation is structured as follows:

-1. Getting started: Step by step from installation to first runtime
+1. Getting started: Step by step guide from installation to running an example.
-2. User guide: Explain what pyHiM can do and how to do it step by step
+2. User guide: Detailed explanation of what pyHiM can do and how to do it step-by-step.
-3. Reference guide: Technical description of software, include API documentation and architecture
+3. Reference guide: Technical description of software, including API documentation and architecture.
-4. Contributor's guide: Place for project conventions and development tips
+4. Contributor's guide: Description of project conventions and development tips.

 | Designed for  | Learn        | Work      |
 | ------------- | ------------ | --------- |